cstuartroe/lauvinko/pages/trigger_agreement.md

 words which are unambiguously finite verbs - are those which show topic agreement.
-This may seem like a difficult test to apply, given that same topic and agent voice are both zero-marked, but in fact any word with dependent noun phrases which does not show topic agreement is instead overtly marked for dependence with a prefix *et-*.
+This may seem like a difficult test to apply, given that same topic and agent voice are both zero-marked, but in fact, words with dependent noun phrases which do not show topic agreement are generally instead overtly marked for dependence with a prefix *et-*.

 A frequent use of this prefix is in nominalized clauses.